bodgewires/bodgewires.github.io/_posts/2017-01-06-anhad-nappy.md

 ---
-title:  "Anhad's Nappy: A Wet Nappy Sensor"
+title:  "Project - Anhad's Nappy: A Wet Nappy Sensor"
 excerpt: "Raising a baby is tough enough as it is and the bathroom habits of an infant and impossible to predict.
 In this project, we design a small sensor that alerts when a nappy needs changing."
 header:
   image: /assets/images/nappy/splash.jpg